 - Buying your own Term Policy, you will pay each year $825 in premium totaling $16,500.

 Interested?
-Can we look into this with you?
+Let us look into this with you?

 GIFTS YOUR RETIREMENT ASSETS

-Retirement plans (such as IRAs, 401(k)s, and other qualified plans) provide a very simple way to make a future charitable gift.
+Retirement plans such as IRAs, 401(k)s and other qualified plans provide a simple way to make a future charitable gift.
 On your plan’s beneficiary designation form, you simply indicate the amount or percentage you would like to leave to APF.